vish-dumps/tria-frontend-assignment/README.md

 - UI now uses color-coded buttons for Edit (blue) and Delete (red) actions on each contact card

 ## Progress
-- v1  - you can search via names
+-v1  - you can search via names
     - you can add contact
-- v2  - you can now search with names, number or email
+-v2  - you can now search with names, number or email
     - you can now delete contacts and edit them as well

+-v3   -changes UI to dark themed minimal, and modern

 ### How to run locally
 1. Install dependencies: